Transformers learn to implement preconditioned gradient descent for in-context learning: Proofs for the multi-layer case

 We can verify that \eqref{e:t:wfoqmdksa:1} is equivalent to \eqref{e:t:wfoqmdksa:2}+\eqref{e:t:wfoqmdksa:3} by noticing that for any $(R,S) \in \R^{2 \times (k+1) \times d\times d}$, at $t=0$, $\frac{d}{dt} f(A + tR, B + tS) = \sum_{j=0}^k \lrp{\frac{d}{dt} f(A(tR_j,j), B) + \frac{d}{dt} f(A, B(tS_j,j))}$.

 We will first focus on proving \eqref{e:t:wfoqmdksa:3} (the proof of \eqref{e:t:wfoqmdksa:2} is similar, and we present it in Step 5 at the end), for some index $j$ that is arbitrarily chosen but fixed throughout.
-Notice that $X_i$ and $Y_i$, under the dynamics in \eqref{e:t:XY_dynamics}, are really functions of $A,B$ and $X_0$.
+Notice that $X_i$ and $Y_i$ in \eqref{e:t:XY_dynamics} are in fact functions of $A,B$ and $X_0$.
 For most of our subsequent discussion, $A_i$ (for all $i$) and $B_i$ (for all $i\neq j$) can be treated as constant matrices.
-We will however make the dependence on $X_0$ and $B_j$ explicit (as we consider the curve $B_j + t S$), i.e. we use $X_i(X, C)$ (resp $Y_i(X,C)$) to denote the value of $X_i$ (resp $Y_i$) under the dynamics of \eqref{e:t:XY_dynamics}, initialized at $X_0 = X$, and with $B_j = C$.
+We will however make the dependence on $X_0$ and $B_j$ explicit (as we consider the curve $B_j + t S$), i.e. we use $X_i(X, C)$ (resp $Y_i(X,C)$) to denote the value of $X_i$ (resp $Y_i$) from \eqref{e:t:XY_dynamics}, with $X_0 = X$, and $B_j = C$.